ligato/docs/docs/plugins/connection-plugins.md

 If `server-cert-file` and `server-key-file` are defined, the server requires HTTPS instead of HTTP for all its endpoints.

-`client-cert-files` is the list of the root certificate authorities that server uses to validate client certificates.
+`client-cert-files` is the list of the root certificate authorities the server uses to validate client certificates.
 If the list is not empty, only clients who provide a valid certificate are allowed to access the server.

 `client-basic-auth` allows one to define user/password credentials permitting access to the server.
 The config option defines a static list of allowed user(s).
 If the list is not empty, default staticAuthenticator is instantiated.
-Alternatively, you can implement custom authenticator and inject it into the plugin (e.g.: if you want to read credentials from ETCD).
+Alternatively, you can implement custom authenticator and inject it into the plugin (e.g.: if you want to read credentials from etcd).

 ***Example***

-In order to generated self-signed certificates you can use the following commands:
+In order to generate self-signed certificates, with the following commands:

 ```bash
 #generate key for "Our Certificate Authority"